top of page

 It is claimed that identity verification will help to deter people intending to use companies for illegal purposes.
 It should therefore improve transparency, trust and accuracy of information filed on the Companies House register.

-Verification can be done online or through GOV.UK One Login or via an Authorised Corporate Service Provider.
+Verification can be done online, through GOV.UK One Login, or via an Authorised Corporate Service Provider.
 According to Companies House, most users will only need to verify themselves once.
-They’ll then receive a unique personal identifier known as a Companies House personal code.
-The code is personal to a personal, and not to any specific company.
+They’ll then receive by email a unique personal identifier known as a Companies House personal code.
+The code is personal to each person and not to any specific company.

 For more details on how to get verified, see our blog article on Verify identity for Companies House.

-From that date, all newly appointed company directors and a person with significant control (PSC) will have to verify their identity before incorporation or appointment.
+From 18 November 2025, all newly appointed company directors and persons with significant control (PSC) will have to verify their identity before incorporation or appointment.

 PSC are generally those who hold: